lavary/crunz/README.md

 Crunz is a framework-agnostic package to schedule periodic tasks (cron jobs) in PHP using a fluent API.

-Crunz is capable of executing console commands, shell scripts, PHP scripts, and closures.
+Crunz is capable of executing any kind of executable command as well as PHP closures.

 ## Installation